Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 Here's a totally empty program, the `mov eax,0x0` is main's return code, and everything else is creating and destroying the main function's stack frame.

+Now let's look at something with some more functions.